marcglasberg/asyncredux.com/flutter/miscellaneous/events.md

 }
 ```

-As you can see above, the dumb-widget gets the events as constructor parameters.

-It will then "consume" the events in its `didUpdateWidget` method,
+The widget will then "consume" the events in its `didUpdateWidget` method,
 and do something with the event payload:

 ```dart